Subset Selection for Multiple Linear Regression via Optimization: Mathematical Models for Thin Case (m < n)

-This section is organized as follows.
-In \autoref{REG_subsection_formulation_subset_mae}, we derive a mathematical program for $MAE$.
-Then, in \autoref{REG_subsection_formulation_subset_mse}, we present a mathematical program for $MSE$ based on the arguments used for $MAE$.
-In \autoref{REG_subsection_bigM}, we present a derivation of big M, which is an upper bound for the regression coefficients.
-Finally in \autoref{REG_subsection_VI} we provide some valid inequalities that help the LP-based branch-and-bound algorithm.
+In this section, we derive mathematical programs for $MAE$ and $MSE$ in Sections \ref{REG_subsection_formulation_subset_mae} and \ref{REG_subsection_formulation_subset_mse}.
+For the proposed models, valid values for big M, which is an upper bound for the regression coefficients, and valid inequalities are derived in Sections \ref{REG_subsection_bigM} and \ref{REG_subsection_VI}.

-\subsection{Minimization of \texorpdfstring{$MAE$}{Minimization of MAE}}
+\subsubsection{Minimization of \texorpdfstring{$MAE$}{Minimization of MAE}}

 Observe that $MAE = \frac{SAE}{n-1-p}$ has two terms ($SAE$ and $p$) that can be written as $SAE = \sum_{i \in I} |t_i|$ and $p = \sum_{j \in J} z_j$ in terms of the decision variables.
 Using these expressions, we can write a mathematical model